duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ### User Processes

 All OS software is executed in the context of a user process:
-- OS a collection of routines that the user calls to perform variousfunctions, executed within the environment of the user's process
+- OS is a collection of routines that the user calls to perform variousfunctions, executed within the environment of the user's process
 - common on OSes on smaller computers (PCs)
 - commonly used in today's laptops

 ### Process-Based OS